jfet97/sbtts/README.md

  # why

- It seems alittle faster than transform streams and it is simpler.
+ It seems a bit faster than transform streams and it is simpler.
 I've tested it against them using Benchmark.js.
+ Obviously my API is not as powerful as transform streams, but it could become.
+(I'm a dreamer).